Hidradenitis suppurativa: Stages

 Hidradenitis suppurativa presents itself in three stages.
 Due to the large spectrum of clinical severity and the severe impact on quality of life, a reliable method for evaluating HS severity is needed.

 Hurley's staging system

-Hurley's staging system was the first classification system proposed, and is still in use for the classification of patients with skin diseases (i.e., psoriasis, HS, acne).
+Hurley's staging system was the first classification system proposed and is still in use for the classification of patients with skin diseases (i.e., psoriasis, HS, acne).
 Hurley separated patients into three groups based largely on the presence and extent of cicatrization and sinuses.
-It has been used as a basis for clinical trials in the past and is a useful basis to approach therapy for patients.
-These three stages are based on Hurley's staging system, which is simple and relies on the subjective extent of the diseased tissue the patient has.
+It has been used as a basis for clinical trials in the past and to determine appropriate therapy for patients.
+These three stages are based on Hurley's staging system, which relies on the subjective extent of the diseased tissue.
 Hurley's three stages of hidradenitis suppurativa are:

 Sartorius staging system

 The Sartorius staging system is more sophisticated than Hurley's.
 Sartorius et al. suggested that the Hurley system is not sophisticated enough to assess treatment effects in clinical trials during research.
 This classification allows for better dynamic monitoring of the disease severity in individual patients.
 The elements of this staging system are: